rdfostrich/article-swj2020-cobra/content/solution.md

 To enable cardinality estimates for additions, we make use of the addition count index from OSTRICH.
 For the sake of brevity, we omit further details about the components that can be found in the [OSTRICH article](cite:cites ostrich).

-### Ingestion Algorithm
+### Ingestion Approach
 {:#solution-ingestion}

-In this section, we introduce an algorithm to enable ingestion of new versions within our bidirectional aggregated storage approach.
+In this section, we introduce an approach to enable ingestion of new versions within our bidirectional aggregated storage approach.
 For this, we make use of the ingestion algorithm from OSTRICH, which enables ingestion within a unidirectional forward aggregated delta chain.
 As our approach extends from OSTRICH, we can already insert deltas *after* the snapshot, but not yet *before* the snapshot, i.e., the reverse part of the delta chain.